-2022 2021

-HK\$'000 HK\$'000
+2023 HK\$'000 2022 HK\$'000

 Amortisation of right-of-use assets

-Properties 597,298 575,499
+Properties 430,077 597,298

-Motor vehicles 375 392
+Motor vehicles 302 375

-Land use rights 36 37
+Land use rights 34 36

-597,709 575,928
+430,413 597,709

-Expenses relating to short-term leases (included in operating
+Expenses relating to short-term leases (included in operating lease

-lease charges in respect of office and shop premises) 44,310 54,312
+charges in respect of office and shop premises) 33,388 44,310

-Expenses relating to variable lease payments not included in

-lease liabilities (included in operating lease charges in

-respect of office and shop premises) 410

-44,310 54,722

-Interest on lease liabilities (note 12) 18,997 17,205
+Interest on lease liabilities (note 12) 15,993 18,997

-The Group regards each district/region as a separately identifiable cash-generating unit.
+The Group regards each business unit in each city as a separately identifiable cash-generating unit.
 Management carries out an impairment assessment on cash-generating units when an impairment indicator exists and the carrying amounts may not be recoverable.
 The carrying amount of the related assets is written down to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

-During the year ended 31 December 2022, certain leased properties were written down to its recoverable amount, which was determined by reference to the value in use of the leased properties.
-Losses of HK\$20,188,000 and HK\$4,425,000 (2021: HK\$21,849,000 and HK\$4,704,000) for the impairment of right-of-use assets and leasehold improvements, respectively, are included in other operating costs in the consolidated income statement.
+During the year ended 31 December 2023, certain leased properties were written down to its recoverable amount, which was determined by reference to the value in use of the leased properties.
+Losses of HK\$9,843,000 and HK\$2,720,000 (2022: HK\$20,188,000 and HK\$4,425,000) for the impairment of right-of-use assets and leasehold improvements, respectively, in the property agency businesses are included in other operating costs in the consolidated income statement.